nanisrikanthvaddi/singtel-java-test/README.md

 3. Now how would you model a rooster?

+	 Answers :  Same as 2nd question answer either interface or abstract class need to implement for common qualities

+3. Now how would you model a rooster?

-	 Answers :  Same as 2nd question answer either interface or abstact class need to implement for common qualities
+	 Answers :  Same as 2nd question answer either interface or abstract class need to implement for common qualities